ccloes-intuit/cfn_lambda_extractor/README.md

 Lots of opportunity to improve me...

-* Only supports YAML
+* Only supports YAML.
-* Only supports Pythong functions
+* Only supports Pythong functions.
-* Only supports replacement of ${VAR} style cfn substituation,
+* Only supports replacement of ${VAR} style cfn substituation (not Fn::Sub style or other variables).
-* No other psuedo parameters or replacements
+* No other psuedo parameters or replacements.